-Emerson now uses Gmail as our email system for all students, faculty, and staff.
+Emerson uses Gmail as our email system for all students, faculty, and staff.
 The great thing about Gmail is it will handle your email, calendar, and contacts all online, while also improving functionality with Google Drive and Docs for collaboration and easier workflow!
-Google applications and your email can be found at google.emerson.edu or through the Gmail app on any mobile device.
+Your email can be found at gmail.emerson.edu or through the Gmail app on any mobile device.

 This article will contain some introductory information about the Gmail web interface.
 We hope you like it as much as we do!

 For a 90 minute training video covering all the basics, click here.

 Jump ahead to a specific section, or scroll down to check it all out: